 We investigate both propositional and relational models to use money transfer data of a client's transaction account.
 The propositional model follows the standard classification method and adds each unique transaction as a feature in the input space.
-This results in a large and sparse adjacency matrix B(m,n) that represents the behavioural data, with m the number of clients and n the number of counterparties (i.e. the unique set of account members that can be paid to).
+This results in a large and sparse adjacency matrix B(m, n) that represents the behavioural data, with mthe number of clients and n the number of counterparties (i.e. the unique set of account members that can be paid to).
 Each cell $c{i,j}$ is a binary variable that denotes whether a transaction has taken place between client i and counterparty j.
 The matrix is created from the transaction log as illustrated by Figure 1.
 Bob, Jack, Sarah, Sophie and Josh all have an account and a commercial loan at the same bank.
 The graph on the left side represents their transactions over one month.
-The matrix on the right side is the adjacency matrix B(m,n).
+The matrix on the right side is the adjacency matrix B(m, n).

 The relational models use two types of network representations of the data: a direct network and an implied network.
 In the direct network, i.e. a unigraph with m nodes, two clients are linked if a transaction has taken place between them.
 In the implied network, which is a projection from a bipartite graph with m bottom nodes and n top nodes, two clients are linked if they have transferred money to or received money from the same entity.
-By creating both networks, we rely on the sociological concept of assortativity which states that people are more likely to form bonds with others who have similar characteristics such as values, beliefs, socio-economic status [19].
-By creating a direct network, we build upon the theory of assortativity and assume that people of similar creditworthiness tend to cluster.
-The creation of the implied network is also justified by the assortativity concept, stating that similarity in one domain, such as transaction patterns, may indicate similarity in another domain, such as creditworthiness or willingness to redeem a loan.
+By creating both networks, we rely on the sociological concept of assortativity which states that people are more likely to form bonds with others who have similar characteristics such as values, beliefs, socio-economic status [21].
+By creating a direct network, we build upon the theory of assortativity and assume that people of similar creditworthiness tend to cluster [20].